mrINEX/learn-English/README.md

 # learn-English19
 My steps in learn English.
 Puzzle-english.com thank you for your lessons.
-I am Vova (inex).
+I am Vova and inex.
 I know English a little bit.
 I have got a big dream.
 My mind is changing now and I like it.
 Thank's

 mylearn20.03
 words: month, midday, midnight, minute, week, year, yearly, every, hour, next